jcbjohnson/hello-world/README.md

 Kate:
 1. Your response here...
 2. And here...
-3. Also here.
+3. Also here!

 Jon:
 1. Your response here...
 2. And here...
-3. Also here.
+3. Also here!

 Kirsten: